 As a purely terminological matter, only dependence relations involving at least one specifically dependent entity are cases of s-dependence.
 Thus the relation between a boundary and that which it bounds, or between a site and its host, are not examples of s-dependence.

-Elucidation: To say that a s-depends on b is to say that
+a(s-dependence)[Elucidation: To say that a s-depends on b is to say that

 a and b do not share common parts